-Another issue discussed in Section VI-A is the independence of the aggregate available bandwidth across different time intervals.
-To investigate this issue we compute the correlations between the aggregate available bandwidth of different lag τ , where lag is the temporal distance between them, i.e., between C_i and $C{i+\tau}$.
+Another issue is the independence of the aggregate available bandwidth across different time intervals.
+To investigate this issue we compute the correlations between the aggregate available bandwidth of different time lag $\tau$ , where lag is the temporal distance between them, i.e., between $C_i$ and $C{i+\tau}$ .

 Fig. 3 shows the CDF of the absolute value of the temporal correlations of the PlanetLab trace data, using a time interval of 1 second.
 A correlation value of 0.2 and lower is considered to be independent.
 Not surprisingly there are a fair amount of temporal correlations between adjacent samples (e.g., lag of 1) but then the correlations diminish rapidly for larger lags.
-Considering that a typical video session often last for hundreds, if not thousands, of seconds only a small portion of the C_j 's will be correlated and so the impact should be small.
+Considering that a typical video session often last for hundreds, if not thousands, of seconds only a small portion of the $C_j$ 's will be correlated and so the impact should be small.
 Nevertheless we are conducting additional measurements and calculations to more thoroughly quantify the impact of partial temporal correlation to the buffering algorithm's performance.